-- I. Human papillomavirus (HPV) genotyping of high risk types may be considered medically necessary when: - A. The member was born with a cervix, who is between the ages of 30 and 65 years, AND - 1.
-Has NOT had a hysterectomy with removal of the cervix, OR - 2.
-Has a history of high-grade precancerous lesion (i.e., cervical intraepithelial neoplasia [CIN] grade 2 or 3), OR - 3.
-Has a history of cervical cancer, OR - B. The member is was born with a cervix, who is younger than 30 or older than 65 years of age, AND - 1.
-Is at increased risk for cervical cancer (e.g., immunocompromised, HIV infection, in-utero exposure to diethylstilbestrol, history of cervical lesion or cervical cancer).
+- I. Human papillomavirus (HPV) genotyping of high risk types is considered medically necessary when: - A. The member/enrollee is an individual born with a cervix, who is between the ages of 30 and 65 years, AND - 1.
+Has NOT had a hysterectomy with removal of the cervix, OR

-- II.
+- 2. Has a history of high-grade precancerous lesion (i.e., cervical intraepithelial neoplasia [CIN] grade 2 or 3), OR - 3.
+Has a history of cervical cancer, OR - B. The member/enrollee is an individual born with a cervix, who is younger than 30 or older than 65 years of age, AND - 1.
+Is at increased risk for cervical cancer (e.g., immunocompromised, HIV infection, in-utero exposure to diethylstilbestrol, history of cervical lesion or cervical cancer). - II.
 Human papillomavirus (HPV) genotyping of high risk types is considered medically necessary once every 5 years, in absence of increased risk factors for cervical cancer (e.g., immunocompromised, HIV infection, in-utero exposure to diethylstilbestrol, history of cervical lesion or cervical cancer). - III.
-Current evidence does not support human papillomavirus (HPV) genotyping of high risk types for all other indications, including for evaluation of genital warts or sexually transmitted infection screening.
+Human papillomavirus (HPV) genotyping of high risk types is considered investigational for all other indications, including: - A. For evaluation of genital warts or sexually transmitted infection screening.